 By Colleen Messina

-1 If your friend gave you 1,000 cranes, what would you think?
+1 If a friend told you he or she was going to give you 1,000 cranes, what would you think?
 You might worry that they wouldn't all fit in your bedroom.
 Or that the noise would bother your neighbors.
 Or that your mother would make you clean up after all of them!
-But, if your friend was Japanese, you could breathe a sigh of relief.
-You would probably receive a gift of folded paper cranes.
-According to Japanese tradition, if a person folded 1,000 origami cranes, his or her greatest wish would come true.
+But if your friend enjoys the art of origami, you could breathe a sigh of relief.
+The crane is a symbol of good luck in Japan.
+According to a Japanese legend, if a person folds 1,000 origami paper cranes his or her greatest wish will come true.

 Paragraphs 4 to 8:

 For the complete story with questions: click here for printable